Ball pythons are notoriously picky eaters, and there are several reasons why one would suddenly refuse food.

 When you feed your snake, pay attention to the size of the prey you offer them.

-If the animal is too large for them to comfortably and safely eat, they will either struggle to eat it and become prone to choking and impaction or outright refuse it altogether.
+If the animal is too large for them to comfortably and safely eat, the ball python won’t eat it and become prone to choking and impaction or outright refuse it altogether.

-As a general rule, any prey animal you feed to your snake should be at most 1 to 1.25 times the width of your snake’s body, or just slightly wider than the widest part of their body.
+As a general rule, any prey animal you feed to your ball python should be at most 1 to 1.25 times the width of your snake’s body, or just slightly wider than the widest part of their body.

 Anything larger is risky, so stick to food this size or smaller so your snake will be comfortable eating, regardless of the prey you’re offering them.